ianmaclarty/amulet/doc/scene_nodes.md

-Typically `x1` and `y1` would both be zero and `x2` and `y2` would be equal to `width` and `height`, though they may be different when transparent pixel are removed from the edges of sprites when packing them.
+Typically `x1` and `y1` would both be zero and `x2` and `y2` would be equal to `width` and `height`, though they may be different when transparents pixels are removed from the edges of sprites when packing them.
 The `width` and `height` fields are used for adjusting sprite position based on the requested alignment.